-onal Qualitie

-you feel that a student should d have to

-fun ction succes sfully on th is fieldwo ork placemen t?

-STUDENT PREPARATION - Advice

-What advice do you have for future students who wish to prepare for this placement?

-Study the following evaluations:

-Study the following intervention methods:

-Read up on the following in advance:
+What particular qualities or personal performance skills do you feel that a student should have to function successfully on this fieldwork placement?
+STUDENT PREPARATION - Advice What advice do you have for future students who wish to prepare for this placement?
+Study the following evaluations: Study the following intervention methods: Study the following intervention methods: Read up on the following in advance: Treate up on the ronowing in advance.
 Overall, what changes would you recommend in this Level II fieldwork experience?

-Please add any further comments, descriptions, or information concerning your fieldwork at this
+Please add any further comments, descriptions, or information concerning your fieldwork at this site.
+Would you recommend this fieldwork site to other students?
+Why or why not?

-site.